Book cover

 8.10.1 Black-Box and White-Box Testing

 A similar observation can be made about the relationship between TDD and black-box/white-box testing.
-To clarify this relationship, let’s reproduce the following comment from Kent Beck (source: Test-Driven Development Violates the Dichotomies of Testing, Three Rivers Institute, 2007):
+To clarify this relationship, let’s consider the following comment from Kent Beck (source: Test-Driven Development Violates the Dichotomies of Testing, Three Rivers Institute, 2007):

 Another misleading dichotomy is between black-box and white-box tests.
 Since TDD tests are written before the code they are to test, they are black-box tests.
 However, I commonly get the inspiration for the next test from looking at the code, a hallmark of white-box testing.